The project analyses spatial disparities of youth education and unemployment from the rural perspective in the Nordic region.

 The main aims of the project are:

-- To improve understanding of the spatial and cultural dimension of youth unemployment and inactivity from a rural perspective including – urban/rural variation, variation between countries, and differences between rural areas (e.g. north/south, sparsely populated/remote/urban adjacent).
+- To improve understanding of the spatial and cultural dimension of youth unemployment and inactivity from a rural perspective including – urban/rural variation, variation between countries, essay writing for Nordic region and differences between rural areas (e.g. north/south, sparsely populated/remote/urban adjacent).

 - To explore the key policy differences between the countries along with potential links between these and outcomes for young people.